Language and number!

 Moe is a spunky little monkey.
 This friendly guy is going on a trip, and all of his things want to come along.
 In fact, they’re even getting in line to jump into his suitcase!
 But uh-oh: the monkey only has two suitcases, so he can’t possibly bring everything.
 He needs a little help!
 The aim of the game is to pick the right objects from the line (like the third car, the last puppy, and eight banana’s) and pack them in the suitcase.
 Every child plays the game twice: once for each suitcase.

-This project was funded by the NWO as part of the Horizon Knowledge & Culture project.
+The original project (with monolingual children) was funded by the NWO as part of the Horizon Knowledge & Culture program.